Plagiarism, Writing, and Citing Tutorial

 Will my employer, licensing board, or higher education institution accept this course as part of their required criteria?

-Students studyingSome organizations may recognize this continuing education course as a prerequisite requirement for employment or acceptance to an academic institution.
-This decision is left to the discretion of the employer or academic institution, and the participant must confirm this before enrolling in the course.
-The course is not eligible for academic credit or a grade, and an academic transcript is unavailable from the registrar's office.
-Des Moines University does not guarantee the course will be accepted.
-A $20 administrative fee will apply if documentation is requested to be sent to an organization by Des Moines University on behalf of an individual.
-Please call 515-271-1596 to pay via credit card if you need a letter submitted to an organization on your behalf.
-Participants can access a copy of the letter on the course welcome page or within their confirmation email and may submit it on their behalf at no additional charge.
+While you are not an enrolled student at DMU, some organizations may recognize this continuing education course as a prerequisite for employment or admission to an academic institution.
+However, this decision is at the employer's or institution's discretion.
+It is the individual's responsibility to confirm this before enrolling in the course.
+The course is not eligible for academic credit or a grade, and an academic transcript from the registrar’s office is unavailable.
+DMU does not guarantee that the course will be accepted, and no refunds will be issued.
+If documentation needs to be sent to an organization by DMU on behalf of an individual, a $20 administrative fee will apply.
+To arrange for this, please call 515-271-1596 to pay via credit card.

 Terms of Use and Privacy Policy